aoshen524/aoshen524.github.io/_pages/about.md

 <font color=blue>Biography</font>
 </h2>

 I'm a senior undergraduate student at <a href="https://www.purdue.edu/">Purdue University</a>, majoring in Computer Information Technology with a minor in Maths.
+Right now I'm fortunate to work with <a href="https://www.wang-yuke.com/about-me">Yuke Wang</a> at Rice University.
 Previously, I was a research intern at Shanghai Qi Zhi Institute(founded by Turing Award Laureate, Prof. Andrew Chi-Chih Yao), fortunate to work with <a href="http://people.iiis.tsinghua.edu.cn/~gaomy/">Mingyu Gao</a> at Tsinghua University from May 2023 to August 2024.
 Before that, I worked with <a href="https://baijianyang.netlify.app/">Baijian Yang</a> at Purdue University as a research assistant.

 My research interest focuses on building hardware-efficient and reliable systems and architecture for emerging workloads, specifically in the following topics:
 <ul>